drshahizan/software-engineering/materials/uml/planml.md

 @enduml
 ```

-4. Activity Diagrams: PlantUML also supports activity diagrams, which can be used to describe the flow of activities or processes in a system.
+4. **Activity Diagrams**: PlantUML also supports activity diagrams, which can be used to describe the flow of activities or processes in a system.
 To define an activity diagram in PlantUML, you can use the `activity` keyword, followed by the name of the diagram in brackets.
 For example:

 ```puml
 @startuml